V4Fire/Client/src/friends/block/README.md

 ```

 Note that the `mods` field is created as a "system" field, i.e. no changes to its properties will cause the component to
 be re-rendered.
-However, the associated CSS class will still be assigned to the component’s root element.
+However, the associated CSS class will still be assigned to the component root element.
+This is especially
-This is especially useful when we are working in the context of a functional component, which in principle
-never updates its template after the first render.
+useful when we are working in the context of a functional component, which in principle never updates its template after the first render.

 ```
 /// Changing the `opened` modifier won't re-render the template